Jubatian/rrpge-spec/specs/userlib/index.rst

 - U: Cycles taken for processing one unit of data.
 - W: May wait for a specific event.
 - F: Additional callback cycles.
+- *: For cycle counts see function's description.

 The cycle counts are to be interpreted with function entry / exit overhead included, and are maximal counts.
 Cycle counts are omitted where they are not